davidemaser/heroIO/README.md

-# NOTE:
+# NOTE

-###Page builder V4.1 will be retired on the 1st of July 2017.
+### Page builder V4.1 will be retired on the 1st of July 2017.
 Version 5, a lighter, more streamlined and more efficient Page Builder will replace it.
 Version 5 can be used as of now at https://davidemaser.github.io/heroIO-5.0/dist/

 ### Page Builder V4.1+